DavidShawver/finalprojectCSC212/readme.md

    ```
 ### Load the CSV Files

-Two sample CSV files are provided in this repository to try with the program, the first is <a href="https://github.com/DavidShawver/finalprojectCSC212/blob/master/fightmetric.csv">"fightmetric.csv"</a>, which contains all of the data, and the second<a href="https://github.com/DavidShawver/finalproject.CSC212/blob/master/fightmetricsmaller.csv"> "fightmetricsmaller.csv"</a> which is smaller and contains only 400 entries of the data purely for trying it out with the program.
-Updated web-scraper CSV files can always be downloaded <a href="https://www.dropbox.com/s/o88087phvf9veow/fightmetric.csv?dl=0"> from here</a>, but will require the reordering of columns and removal of all columns after column 10 (can be done using Microsoft excel or Google sheets).
+Two sample CSV files are provided in this repository to try with the program, the first is <a href="https://github.com/DavidShawver/finalprojectCSC212/blob/master/fightmetric.csv">fightmetric.csv</a>, which contains all of the data, and the second<a href="https://github.com/DavidShawver/finalproject.CSC212/blob/master/fightmetricsmaller.csv"> fightmetricsmaller.csv</a> which is smaller and contains only 400 entries of the data purely for trying it out with the program.
+The data are database which includes every UFC fighter since the league was formed.
+Updated web-scraper CSV files with new fighers and updated wins and losses can always be downloaded <a href="https://www.dropbox.com/s/o88087phvf9veow/fightmetric.csv?dl=0"> from here</a>, but will require the reordering of columns and removal of all columns after column 10 (can be done using Microsoft excel or Google sheets).

 <!-- USAGE EXAMPLES -->